 The original print is pending a rescan at higher dpi so I can actually print this for my wall.
 Because my grandma and I would have been this awesome.
 I still make her famous spaghetti sauce.
 And I’m sure she’d love my tiramisu.

-What You Need to Make An Amazing Remembrance Portrait
+What You Need to Make An Authentic Remembrance Portrait

-– At least one original printed photograph or hiiiigh* resolution digital scan of your loved one (providing a few images gives more composition options).
+– At least one original printed photograph or HIGH* resolution digital scan of your loved one.
+(Providing a few images gives more composition options.)

 *I can’t emphasize the HIGH resolution enough, if you want a great print it starts here.
 When you go to scan, this is a setting you set.
 Scanners often default at 100 dpi.
-You MUST scan prints at 300 dpi for print quality.
+You MUST scan prints at 300 dpi or higher for print quality.
 And Windex your scanner glass!

-– Fashion tips: I have plenty!
+– Fashion Tips: I have plenty!
 So ask me, or do some authentic research and shopping.
 Authentic means real vintage (say Etsy or vintage clothing shops), as well as the proper research.
 For example, Google searching “1940’s woman” is going to give you more accurate reference results than “1940’s dress” which will sell you stereotype styles and remakes.
 Retro works for these things too, I’m just a vintage nut so I’ll always steer you toward authenticity or something that looks like it.

 Remembrance Packages Include:

-Style tips (I do hair sometimes, that can be an add-on)
+Style tips (I do vintage hair as well, that can be an add-on)

 One complimentary restored print of the original portrait

-One free print up to 11×14 (size depending on original quality) of your favorite composition, per vintage photo we work with
+One free print up to 11×14 of your favorite composition, per vintage photo we work with